Software Project Management, Requirements, and Analysis (formerly known as "Software Requirements: Specification & Analysis") (SE463)

 The title itself is a hot link to a copy of its slides in Acrobat form (.pdf).
 These slides may not be exactly what we are showing on the screen during the lecture.
 The lecture may have material that we do not have the legal right to distribute multiple copies of.
 It may have also an exercise that we want to do alive in class with your help.
 We do not want you to be able to see such material until we have finished.

-Underneath the header Additional Materials OR Deliverable Details, you will find some additional reading or viewing material.
+Underneath the header Additional Materials or in additional rows, you will find some additional reading or viewing material.

-Date Day & Lecturer OR Topic & Main Slides Additional Materials
+Date Day & Lecturer OR Topic & Slides Additional Materials

 Administration, Plans, and Requirements of the Course The Importance of Ignorance